Wabinab/xenoblade-chronicles-2/src/12_to_mor_ardain.md

 He agreed, "Yeah.
 We just need a **little help** from Roc!"
 Taking out Roc's Core Crystal, Rex convinced himself, "**Vandham, mate**...
 Hope this is OK."

 "Rex..."
-Pyra wondered what he'd been shouldering all alone.
-He'd to get through this himself.
+Pyra wondered what guiltiness he'd been shouldering all alone; but she can't help -- he'd to get through it himself, to grow up.

 ---